nhsx/old-nhsx-website/README.md

 # NHSX website

+:warning: This repository has been deprecated and is now read only.
+This repository was for the first iteration of the NHSX website, which has now been redeveloped into a CMS.

 ## About the NHSX website

 From 1 July, NHSX will bring together teams from the Department of Health and Social Care, NHS England and NHS Improvement to drive digital transformation in health and care.